 By default (without the -n option), one place and route iteration is run.
-The -n option determines the number of iterations (place and route passes) performed at the effort level specified by the -ol option.
+The -n option determines the number of place and route passes performed at the effort level specified by the -ol option.
 Each iteration uses a different cost table when the design is placed and produces a different NCD file.
 If you enter -n 0, the software continues to place and route, stopping either after the design is fully routed and meets all timing constraints or after completing the iteration at cost table 100.
 If you specify a -t option, the iterations begin at the cost table specified by -t.
-The valid range of iterations is 0-100, and the default is 1.
+The valid range of the cost table is 1-100, and the default is 1.

-par -pl high -rl low -n 5 design.ncd output.dir design.pcf
+par -pl high -rl std -n 5 design.ncd output.dir design.pcf

-Note: For the best MPPR results, use =pl high -rl std to get the best placement.
-While using the - n 0 option.
+Note: For the best MPPR results in a reasonable time, use -pl high -rl std to get the best placement.
+While using the -n 0 option.
 Use the -ol high to get the best results.